-In the argument, Reyes spoke on why they were writing the letter.
+In the argument, Reyes spoke about why they were writing the letter.

 “Chloe bravely stood her ground and said: ‘Again, this is about a pattern of behavior that you’re displaying currently right now.’
 And [Bent] said: ‘Oh, well, if this is about performance and behavior.
 I have a lot to say about yours.
-But we can have that discussion at another time’”, commented Robles.
+But we can have that discussion at another time’,” Robles commented.

 The meeting was adjourned after 30 minutes of arguing, resulting in an unfinished letter being read in front of the senate.
 Along with the letter still being read to the board by Reyes, students submitted many comments to be read for public comment speaking against Bent’s actions.